Lululemon sues alleged counterfeiters for copyright infringement

 Unknowing customers may view these online stores as authorized retailers, it reads.

-"On information and belief, defendants are an interrelated group of counterfeiters working in active concert to knowingly and wilfully manufacture, import, distribute, offer for sale, and sell products and to provide retail store services using counterfeit versions of the Lululemon trademarks..." the claim reads.
+"On information and belief, defendants are an interrelated group of counterfeiters working in active concert to knowingly and wilfully manufacture, import, distribute, offer for sale, and sell products and to provide retail store services using counterfeit versions of the Lululemon trademarks ..." the claim reads.

 The company is asking the court to stop the defendants and transfer the domains to Lululemon.